 What Is the Average Salary for a Family Lawyer?

-Family lawyers are attorneys who specialize in helping families navigate difficult legal issues, such as divorce, guardianship and visitation rights.
+Family lawyers are attorneys who specialize in helping families navigate difficult legal issues, such as divorce, guardianship, custody, adoption and visitation rights.
+As a family lawyer, you might also deal with pre-nuptial agreements for couples who are about to get married.
+Some of your duties as a family lawyer will include drawing up legal documents and handling the paperwork related to these issues.
+You will also represent your clients during negotiations or legal proceedings, which often requires interacting with other attorneys.
 Explore the earnings potential of family lawyers and learn about career requirements for this field by taking a look at the table below:

 |Degree Required||Juris Doctor|

 |Key Responsibilities||Negotiate pre- and post-nuptial agreements, solve custody disputes, manage divorce proceedings|